Surrogate-Guided Adaptive Importance Sampling for Failure Probability Estimation: Experiments

 As a first synthetic benchmark, we consider the Herbie test function \cite{lee2011herbie}, which has been used extensively in reliability studies \cite{dalbey2014gpais,romero2016pof}.
 For $\x = (x_1,x_2)^\top \in \mcl{X} = [-2,2]^2$, the limit state function $g : [-2,2]^2 \to \mathbb{R}$ is defined as

 This function is smooth but highly multi–modal due to the superposition of two Gaussian-like bumps and an oscillatory term in each coordinate, making the resulting failure set disconnected and geometrically intricate.
+We set $p$ to be uniformly distributed over $\mathcal{X}$.

-The top row of \Cref{fig:herbie} shows the true Herbie function to the right and the surrogate estimate (GP posterior mean) to the left; also shown to the right are the points sampled by \texttt{KDE-AIS} (green), starting with $5$ seed points (red) and running the algorithm for $80$ additional iterations with $q=5$, resulting in a total sample budget of $n=405$.
-Notice the green circles exploring the domain (placing acquisitions closer to the boundaries) and exploiting the knowledge of the limit state boundaries.
-Overall, the surrogate estimate of the failure boundaries (black) closely match the true function, with just a few hundred samples.
+\Cref{fig:herbie_evolution} shows snapshots of the GP posterior mean, overlaid with seed (black) and acquisition (white) points, for various $n$; the red lines indicate the level set $\hat g_n(\x) = t$.
+Notice that the $N_0 = 5$ seed points miss $3$ out of the $4$ failure regions and, yet, the acquisitions explore the design space to identify all $4$ failure regions within $n=45$.
+With increasing $n$, the surrogate converges to the final prediction in about $150-200$ total samples.
+At $n=510$, there are several samples squarely within the failure regions which would, as shown next, enable accurate failure probability estimation.

-The bottom row of \Cref{fig:herbie_qs} shows the proposal and optimal IS densities to the left and right, respectively.
-Again, with as few as $n=405$ samples, \texttt{KDE-AIS} almost exactly recovers $q^\star$, the optimal IS density.
+We provide the comparison of the final prediction at $n=510$ against the truth in the left side of \Cref{fig:synthetic_final}.
+The top row shows the GP posterior mean $\mu_n$ (right) and the true $g$ (left), which are closely aligned.
+Additionally, the bottom row shows the predicted proposal $q_n$ (right) beside the true $q^\star$ (left) -- notice how closely $q_n$ emulates $q^\star$, substantiating the main proposal consistency result from \Cref{thm:prop-conv}.
 Crucially, $q^\star$ is nonsmooth; yet, our surrogate estimate, despite using smooth prior assumptions, is able to approximate it almost exactly.